-- On behalf of Mike G Law posted in Uncategorized on Thursday, June 18, 2020
+- On behalf of Mike G Law posted in Tampa on Thursday, June 18, 2020

 A criminal record can be like a weight hanging around your neck.
 It inhibits your ability to get a better job or house, and even if you’re able to find employment, it may not be in your chosen field.
 Imagine, then, what having your record “erased” could be like?
 While there’s no easy way to clear your record, Florida law does allow for some individuals who have been charged or convicted of particular offenses to have their records sealed or expunged.

 When a record is sealed, it is no longer available to the public.
 This does not mean that it ceases to exist, however.
 Law enforcement and some government agencies will still be able to access your record, and it can be unsealed with a court order.
 This is more likely to occur if you are charged with additional criminal offenses in the future.